prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 This initial approach enables Prometheus to support OTEL delta metrics in a careful manner by relying on existing concepts like labels and reusing existing functions with minimal changes, and also provides a foundation for potentially building more advanced delta features in the future.

+## Known unknowns

+### Native histograms performance

+To work out the delta for all the cumulative native histograms in an range, the first sample is subtracted from the last and then adjusted for counter resets within all the samples.
+Counter resets are detected at ingestion time when possible.
+This means the query engine does not have to read all buckets from all samples to calculate the result.
+The same is not true for delta metrics - as each sample is independent, to get the delta between the start and end of the range, all of the buckets in all of the samples need to be summed, which is less efficient at query time.

+## Implementation Plan

+### 1. Experimental feature flags for OTLP delta ingestion

+Add the `--enable-feature=otlp-native-delta-ingestion` and `--enable-feature=otlp-delta-as-gauge-ingestion` feature flags as described in [Delta metric type](#delta-metric-type) to add appropriate types and flags to series on ingestion.

+Note a `--enable-feature=otlp-native-delta-ingestion` was already introduced in https://github.com/prometheus/prometheus/pull/16360, but that doesn't add any type metadata to the ingested series.

+### 2. Function warnings

+Add function warnings when a function is used with series of wrong type or temporality as described in [Function warnings](#function-warnings).

+There are already warnings if `rate()`/`increase()` are used without the `__type__="counter"` label: https://github.com/prometheus/prometheus/pull/16632.

+### 3. Update documentation

+Update documentation explaining new experimental delta functionality, including recommended configs for filtering out delta metrics from scraping and remote write.

+### 4. Review deltas in practice and experiment with possible future extensions

+Review how deltas work in practice using the current approach, and use experience and feedback to decide whether any of the potential extensions are necessary, and whether to discontinue one of the two options for delta ingestion (gauges vs. temporality label).

 ## Potential future extensions

 Potential extensions, likely requiring dedicated proposals.